 - Carter-Finley Stadium (home of NC State football)

 - and the smaller venues The Pour House Music Hall and the Lincoln Theater,

-We’ve personally seen Cold Play, Jack Johnson twice, Maroon 5, and last year our eldest daughter went to the Billie Eilish concert with her mum at PNC Arena and had the night of her life!
+In Raleigh, we’ve personally seen Cold Play, Jack Johnson twice, Imagine Dragons, Chris Stapleton, Maroon 5, John Meyer, Greta Van Fleet and last year our eldest daughter went to the Billie Eilish concert at PNC Arena and had the night of her life!

 Raleigh can actually be a great place to see a music act versus going to a large city!

 26. Thriving arts and culture Scene

 The arts and culture scene is also thriving with great performing arts and concert venues.

 The North Carolina Museum of Art is one of the most popular Raleigh attractions with more than a dozen beautiful gallery spaces showcasing art from around the world, plus a 164-acre park and trail system featuring commissioned works of art.